cerulean747/Reddit-Comment-Removal/README.md

 <img src="imgs/Bigrams%20%26%20No%20Undersampling.png" width = "475"/>          <img src="imgs/Bigrams%20%26%20Undersampling.png" width = "475"/>

 I then incorporate non-textual features into my models.
 The model that yields the highest weighted F1 score is Logistic Regression using unigrams and no undersampling, with an F1 score of 0.971, precision of 0.972, and recall of 0.976.
 The results show a 1.1% increase over the best model using only textual features (Random Forest using bigrams and no undersampling, with an F1 score of .960).
 However, the F1 score for the removed comments class is 0.444, a more than two-fold increase compared to the best model without textual features (Random Forest with an F1 of 0.201).
-It looks like incorporating textual features increased overall predictive power slightly, but drastically improved how well the model can predict whether or not a comment gets removed.
+It looks like incorporating textual features increased overall predictive power slightly, but drastically improved how well the model can predict comment removal (positive class).

 <img src="imgs/Unigrams & No Undersampling: Text & Non-Text.png" width = "475"/>         <img src="imgs/Unigrams & Undersampling: Text & Non-Text.png" width = "475"/>